microsoft/react-native-devblog/blogposts/2022-11-30-announcing-align-deps.md

 It wasn't just that though: the new name is actually better reflective of the purpose of the tool - it's not only **checking** what goes on with your dependencies, but actively **aligning** them for you via the CLI.

-...and yes, the new name doesn't have [any clashes](https://www.npmjs.com/search?q=align-deps).
+And yes, the new name doesn't have [any clashes](https://www.npmjs.com/search?q=align-deps)... as of today, at least.

 ## What changes did we make?

 Besides the new name, the most obvious change you'll notice when upgrading to `align-deps` is the config schema.
-We've gotten requests from multiple teams wanting to use the tool in more scenarios outside of React Native.
-The configuration schema in `dep-check` is centered around React Native.
+We've gotten requests from multiple teams wanting to use the tool in more scenarios **outside** of React Native.
+Indeed, the configuration schema in `dep-check` is centered around React Native.
 This is evident in the example below:

 ```json
 // 1.0